-To those who know how to look for it, the answer is simple.
+But to those who know how to look for it, the answer is simple.
 Take away all of those banner ads, special fonts and brightly-colored links, and what do you have?
-The foundation, and the thing that makes it all work: content
+The foundation, and the thing that makes it all work: content.

 For some sites, losing all the flashy distractions would be a disaster, because it would reveal a painful lack of useful content.
 For others, their content attracts visitors without the need for any hype.